 VHF radios consist of more than 25 usable channels including international and Canadian channels.
-There are some important channels boaters must know.
+In addition, there are some important channels boaters must know.

 Important VHF Radio Channels:

-- Channel 13 Distress calling and safety, ship-to-ship and ship-to-coast
+- First, Channel 13 Distress calling and safety, ship-to-ship and ship-to-coast

-- Channel 19 Commercial working channels for commercial vessels
+- Third, Channel 19 Commercial working channels for commercial vessels

-- Channel 70 Digital Selective Calling for distress calls
+- Fifth, Channel 70 Digital Selective Calling for distress calls

 There are specific procedures to follow when communicating in emergencies.

 It is an emergency procedure word that indicates a distress signal.
-It conveys an emergency needing urgent assistance.
+In addition, it conveys an emergency needing urgent assistance.